 Another great gift that will make any new employee pleased with their new position is tech gear.
 Supplying them with the latest smartphone or tablet can not only increase their productivity but also make them feel like they are highly valued in the company.

 New devices aren’t just for doing their daily work, but can also be integral in their training.
-Using a mobile-first LMS makes the onboarding process seamless when paired with a new device in their onboarding kit.
+Using a mobile-first LMS will make the experience seamless during the onboarding process when paired with a new device in their onboarding kit.

-One essential thing that all new employees need is an employee handbook.
-This will lay out the company’s policies related to all sorts of issues, such as dress code, vacation pay, work hours, and other related topics.
+Another essential part of the new employee orientation process is an employee handbook.
+This will lay out the company’s policies related to all sorts of issues, such as dress code, vacation pay, work hours, and other related topics for their new job.

-We recommend delivering this electronically so that any updates or additions can be edited in real-time.
+We recommend delivering this electronically so that any updates or additions are up-to-speed and can be edited in real-time.
 It also means that you can deliver your branded and completely bespoke content to any or all of your team members within minutes.

 A directory of all current employees is also an essential part of an onboarding kit.
-New employees will need to know how they can reach everyone in the company when they need it.
+New employees will need to know how they can reach their co-workers, from supervisors to managers, mentors, and department heads, when they need it.
 They will also need online access to the directory.

 There are numerous software packages out there for maintaining a company directory.
 Some options are ConnectTeam, Igloo, and HR Cloud.